neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 where `pebble` is the case name and `4` is the number of MPI ranks you would like to use.
 Note that NekRS does not use any shared memory parallelism (e.g. OpenMP).
+Running this case will produce NekRS output files named `pebble0.f<n>`, where `<n>` is a 5-digit integer indicating the time step number.

 ## NekRS-MOOSE Coupling